 This session will illustrate how the team of SmithGroupJJR/AVRP & Hensel Phelps, working with Sharp’s leadership, created the new Ocean View Tower, a 170,000-sf, 138-bed Hospital addition, to go beyond just “good practice” to “hard-wire the environment” for zero harm to patients, visitors, and staff.
 The panel of Owner, Architect and Contractor will describe planning, designing, and constructing from each of their perspectives.
 “Architecture meets Operation” and “Separate is Safe” during construction became the project mantras.
 From small room details to large concepts of building circulation routes through to construction practices, the project demonstrates heightened attention to promote HRO.

 After participating in this webinar attendees will be equipped to:

 1. Identify the key principles of a Highly Reliable Organization (HRO) and the steps involved, from an owner's perspective, to create a health facility to support this.

 2. Explore healthcare that are hard-wired for patient, visitor and staff safety.

 3. Describe environmental factors that promote best practices for infection control (and inhibit the practice of anything less).

 4. Learn construction planning techniques to create the "separate is safe" work environments in the expansion or renovation of a health facility.
 Explore how to work with hospital staff to develop multi-level plans to prevent construction activity from adversely affecting patient care.

-The PowerPoint and PDF versions of the presentation will be available prior to the webinar.
-A Q&A document will be posted two weeks after the webinar concludes.
+The PowerPoint and PDF versions of the presentation are below for your viewing.
+A Q&A document will be posted up to two weeks after the webinar concludes.